Matsuyama Castle (Ranzan): Overview

 Matsuyama Castle is located on the western bank of the Arakawa River in the center of Saitama, where the river changes direction from the east to the south.
 On a hill protected on two sides by the river, this location had natural fortifications and was part of a defensive line (along with Hachigata Castle, Kawagoe Castle and Edo Castle) created by Ōta Dōkan to protect Kamakura from enemies to the north and east.
-The exact date the castle was founded is uncertain, but it is believed to be from the latter half of the 15th century.
+The exact date the castle was founded is uncertain, but it is believed to be in the latter half of the 15th century.
 The Uesugi clan was in constant struggle against the growing power of the Later Hōjō clan, who seized Kawagoe in 1537.
 Uesugi Tomosada escaped from Kawagoe to Musashi-Matsuyama.
 He ordered that the defenses of the castle be greatly expanded, with a large number of dry moats constructed.
 He continued to resist the Hōjō for ten more years, but was defeated and killed in 1546 by Hōjō Ujiyasu.